Chapter 6

 He was building his childhood home.

-He'd started it three months ago.
-On a Tuesday, after Grace had logged off and he'd told her he was testing a structural module, which was technically not a lie—he was testing structural modules, the way a person throwing pots at two in the morning is technically working with ceramics.
+He'd started it three months ago, on a Tuesday, after Grace had logged off for the night.
+He'd told her he was testing a structural module, and that was technically true.
+He was testing structural modules the way a person throwing pots at two in the morning is technically working with ceramics.

 In Terraform, the magnolia was still there.
 Larger than it had ever been, in fact—Jeremy had scaled it up, because he could, because in this space there was no zoning board and no HOA and no storm.
-Its branches spread wide enough to shade the entire yard, which was also larger than reality, the grass impossibly green, the kind of green that only exists in the memory of someone who was happy there.
+Its branches spread wide enough to shade the entire yard.
+The grass was a deep, unblemished green, modeled from the memory of a summer when he was ten.

 The treehouse was different.
 Better.
 He'd rebuilt it from scratch, correcting every flaw the original had acquired through years of weather and enthusiastic ten-year-old engineering.
 The platform was level.
 The ladder had proper rungs.
 He'd added a window where there hadn't been one, and through it you could see the street below, the mailbox, the front walk—the view he used to have before the storm, when he'd sit up there after school and watch the neighborhood happen.